ST017/BRM_GRAPHQL/README.md

 give the project location

-Before running the project make sure the  jar are added to the project  classpath run the project make sure  your server is up running
+Before running the project make sure the  jars are added to the project  classpath run the project make sure  your server is up running